Animal Behaviour, BSc

 For more information visit www.abdn.ac.uk/careers or email careers@abdn.ac.uk.

-Graduates in Animal Behaviour can expect employment opportunities in industries such as pharmaceuticals and applied medicine, conservation and natural resource management, education and research, marketing, social media and business.
+Graduates in Animal Behaviour can expect employment opportunities in animal sciences in zoological, veterinary, and commercial areas; pharmaceuticals and applied medicine; conservation and natural resource management; and education and research.
 This degree may also be a good choice as a pre-medical degree programme for international students interested in medicine, veterinary science or dentistry.

 Industry Links